-"Eartipping" means removing a small portion of the top of the left ear.
-From a distance, this indicates to caretakers and others that the cat has been fixed, and received at least a rabies vaccine, if not additional vaccines as well.
+One way to tell if a cat is part of a TNR program is by looking at it's LEFT ear.
+"Eartipping" means removing a small portion of the top of that ear.
+From a distance, this indicates to caretakers and others that the cat has been fixed, and received at least one rabies vaccine, if not additional vaccines as well.
 Some caretakers choose to microchip the cats in their colonies so if they turn up at a shelter or elsewhere, the caretaker can be located to reclaim the cat(s).

 In the not-too-distant past, the prevailing way to deal with these cats was to trap and euthanize.
 We have learned over the years that this causes a vacuum in the colony, which encourages other cats and/or wildlife to creep in so they can access the colony's resources (such as food sources), increasing the chances of rabies and other issues to arise.
 It does not reduce the size or spread of the colony, it increases the chances for property and other damage, and it increases the chances of disease and injury to people and pets.